sebawita/nativescript-dev-day/speakers/alex-ziskind.md

 hide: false
 ---

-Alex Ziskind consistently strives to be on the cutting edge of technology, employs the latest web and mobile techniques and integrates them with the cloud.
-For the last 16 years, Alex has been developing software solutions for the enterprise as well as small startups.
-In the last 8 years, his Washington DC based company, Nuvious, has been involved in architecting and implementing cloud solutions on an international scale.
-Since 2015, Alex has been recognized as a Progress Developer Expert due to his community involvement with NativeScript.
-You can connect with Alex on Twitter @digitalix.
+Alex is a NativeScript Developer Expert and owner of a Washington DC based software firm, Nuvious, since 2010.
+He is also a partner with nStudio where he mentors budding NativeScript developers.
+Alex also really loves to spread knowledge by teaching and training teams of developers, whether it’s in person on through video courses on NativeScripting.com.
+Connect with Alex on Twitter @digitalix